the-ride-never-ends/gguf-tools/README.md

 `image_diff_heatmapper_mk2.py model1.gguf model2.gguf output.weight --comparison_type=mean --color_mode=grayscale --output_path=out.png` - Compare the differences in standard deviations away from the normalized `mean` in `output.weight` between `model1.gguf` and `model2.gguf` and output a `grayscale` heatmap of the magnitudes of these differences to the image `out.png`.
 ***
+### `gguf_compare_models_sum_stats`

+Takes two models, pulls and flattens their tensors, performs summary statistics on those layers, and saves these layers to an Excel file.
+Current output statistics include: mean, standard deviation, maximum, minimum, median, variance, range, 25th percentile, 75th percentile, IQR, skewness, and kurtosis.
+Both models need to have the same number of layers in order for it to work.

+Single model statistics and other statistical measures are forthcoming.
 ## Disclaimer

 These scripts are experimental and likely not very well tested.
 They may or may not work.
 Use at your own risk.